ItsDrike/dotfiles/guides/06_TPM_UNLOCKING.md

 > If you can't afford to be vulnerable to this type of attack, you can still
 > follow through with this, however instead of the TPM seamlessly releasing the
 > decryption password, you can require a password to be entered, without which
 > TPM won't release the decryption password.
+This will be explained later.
 >
 > This can be useful if you use a very long encryption passwords, and you want
 > to be able to enter a shorter passphrase instead (TPM has brute-force
 > protection, so a short password isn't actually that unsafe to use).
+I'm
+> personally using this approach on my devices.

 ## Check if you actually have the TPM module